 Now, I should point out that this is changing.
 The Paris mayor’s office has even launched an ad campaign imploring locals to be more polite.
 From taxi drivers and waiters, to tourist offices and shopkeepers, we are all being asked to put on our best foot forward.

-And with more and more full-time international residents, multinational companies and startups moving to Paris, there is a more cosmopolitan, friendlier vibe.
+And with more and more full-time international residents moving to the country, multinational companies and startups relocating to Paris, there is a more cosmopolitan, friendlier vibe.

 But the stereotype of the rude Parisian remains.
 So let’s see what behaviours tend to antagonize all those cranky French people, shall we?
 Allons-y!